New York City’s Tour Highlights

 Farms in New York City?
 You can get farm-fresh produce through the many Greenmarket Farmers Markets, found at various sites citywide.

-In Queens, discover 19th-century inventions of African-American (37) Lewis Latimer at his home now turned museum.
+In Queens, discover 19th-century inventions of African-American (37) Lewis Latimer at his home now turned museum; there are several more homes that are open for public touring in citywide parks via Historic House Tours.
 Kids love (38) The Queens County Farm Museum, which dates to 1697 and is the largest remaining tract of farmland in New York City.
 Its 47 acres still include an orchard, herb garden, farm animals for petting, weekend hayrides, and wreath-making workshops.
 Farm-fresh produce, eggs and honey are available in the gift shop.

 WINERIES & BREWERIES – 1/2 hour+

 Celebrate Oktoberfest at several citywide beer gardens.
 Visit www.nycgo.com for the latest offerings.
 And, in addition to tastings and tours, (39) The Brooklyn Brewery features live music and pumpkin ale.
-(40) City Winery has concerts, classes and events, and (41) Heartland Brewery provides specialty brews, food and “pub crawls.”
+(40) City Winery has concerts, classes and events.
 Allow a minimum of 30 minutes for each of these activities.